Artsy’s viewing rooms are an immersive way to share your best works with Artsy’s top collectors.

 Note: If you are missing any of the required fields or assets, a message in the lower right corner of the screen will prompt you to add them before you can schedule the viewing room.

 You may continue to edit your viewing room even after it’s scheduled.
 Once your viewing room is live, everything except the start date can be updated.
 All viewing rooms must be live for at least one day.
 We highly suggest that you schedule your viewing room to be open for two weeks.
 This helps preserve a sense of urgency and exclusivity while also giving collectors enough time to experience your viewing room.

 You can check the status of your viewing rooms in the Viewing Rooms Manager.
 Each room will have a tag indicating whether it’s in the “Draft,” “Scheduled,” “Live,” or “Closed” phase.

 Each viewing room has a unique link that can be shared with collectors.
 Copy this link by pressing the “Share” button that appears next to it in the Viewing Room Manager.

-Anyone who has an Artsy account can visit the viewing room with this link.
+Anyone with this link can visit the viewing room.
 We recommend sharing your live viewing rooms in your newsletter, on social media, and directly with known collectors.
 Artsy’s viewing rooms are optimized for mobile devices, so you can also share them via SMS or apps like WhatsApp or Facebook Messenger.